Fast weak-KAM integrators for separable Hamiltonian systems: Fast (min,plus)--convolution

 The second statement can be proved similarly. \end{proof}

-Another formulation of Lemma~\ref{lm:simplif} is that $g^1_j\geq f*g_{j-1}$ and that $g^2_{j-1}\geq f*g_j$ and that the two fonctions intersect at least once.
+Another formulation of Lemma~\ref{lm:simplif} is that $g^1_j\geqslant f*g_{j-1}$ and that $g^2_{j-1}\geqslant f*g_j$ and that the two functions intersect at least once.
 Hence $g_j^1$ and $g^2_{j-1}$ cannot appear in the minimum of $f*g_j$ and $f*g_{j-1}$.
 By transitivity, there is no need to compute entirely the convolution of the convex function by every affine component of the decomposition of the concave function.
 If there are more than two segments, successive applications of this lemma show that only the position of the segments of the concave function must be computed, except for the extremal segments.

-The following lemma shows that $f*g_{j}$ and $f*g_{j-1}$ intersect in one and only one connected component, as for a given abscissa, the slope of $f*g_j$ is less than the one of $f*g_{j-1}$. \begin{lm} Let $x\in\R$ where $f*g_j$ and $f*g_{j-1}$ are defined and differentiable.
+The following lemma shows that $f*g_{j}$ and $f*g_{j-1}$ intersect in one and only one connected component, as for a given abscissa, the slope of $f*g_j$ is less than the one of $f*g_{j-1}$. \begin{lm} Let $x\in\R$ be any real number for which both $f*g_j$ and $f*g_{j-1}$ are finite valued and differentiable.
 Then

 \end{lm}